anandimous/alexa-skills-workshop/README.md

-# MLH Localhost: Hacking with Amazon Alexa
+# Hacking with Amazon Alexa

-This repositiory contains the sample code from the [MLH Localhost: Hacking with Amazon Alexa][1] workshop.
+This repositiory contains the sample code from the Hacking with Amazon Alexa workshop.

 ## Sample Code / Downloads